Planar percolation and the loop O(n) model: Introduction

 Theorem~\ref{thm:perco} is also linked to~\cite[Conjecture~$7$]{BenSch96} that states that, for any planar graph of minimal degree at least~$7$, $p_c<1/2$ and~$p_u\geq 1-p_c$, where $p_c$ and~$p_u$ are defined by

 In the case where~$G$ can be embedded in the plane with no accumulation points, this conjecture has been confirmed by Haslegrave and Panagiotis~\cite{HasPan21} ($p_c<1/2$) and Li~\cite{Li23} ($p_u\geq 1-p_c$).
-We expect that the minimal degree~$7$ bound is not necessary for the bound~$p_u\geq 1-p_c$.
-Indeed, our result implies that

-for any infinite locally finite planar graph, and~$p_u=p_c\geq 1/2$ if~$G$ is planar, unimodular, and invariantly amenable (Corollary~\ref{cor:p-c}).
+Theorem~\ref{thm:perco} implies that $p_u \geq 1/2$ for any infinite locally finite planar graph, and~$p_u=p_c\geq 1/2$ if~$G$ is planar, unimodular, and invariantly amenable (Corollary~\ref{cor:p-c}).
 It is classical~\cite{BenSch01a} that~$p_u \geq 1 - p_c$ if~$G$ is planar, unimodular, and invariantly nonamenable.
+Building on an initial preprint of the current work, Li~\cite{Li26} proved that $p_u \geq 1 - p_c$ for any planar graph with countably many accumulation points in its Freudenthal embedding.
+She also constructed a planar graph where $p_u < 1 - p_c$.
+This graph must have uncountably many accumulation points in all of its planar embeddings.

 Finally, we want to emphasize two robust features of the arguments presented in this work.
 First, our methods are not restricted to Bernoulli site percolation.
 Instead, we rely on the FKG inequality and tail triviality.
-This extends the study of planar percolations to this more general class of processes that may have additional applications.
+This extends the study of planar percolations to this more general class of processes, which may allow for additional applications.
 Second, our methods do not use any special properties of a `nice' choice of embedding of the planar graph $G$, such as a circle packing.
 Indeed, unlike most earlier works on planar percolations, we do not require the existence of a proper planar embedding (i.e. without accumulation points).
-We hope that our approach can be used to remove this extraneous assumption also in other cases.
+We hope that our approach can be used to remove this extraneous assumption in other cases as well.